deosha/Stock-Market-App/README.md

    npm start
    ```

-6. As it is a sttaic website, please check deployment-script to host on S3.
+6. As it is a static website, please check deployment-script to host on AWS S3.